Chris-Fr-C/vibooexample/README.md

 ```
 You can then open your browser at : [http://localhost:8080/docs](http://localhost:8080/docs)

+If we want to deploy it on kubernetes, we have several methods to do it.
+We could be using helm + argo cd etc...

+If we are using plain Kubernetes, we can just create a manifest that would contain:
+- a deployment
+- a service with the image we built, the port etc...
+- an ingress (through nginx or aws alb for instance) for the two endpoints we created.

 ### Running the tests
 If you are using vscode, just launch it with devcontainers.